-We believe the following three points are key to understanding our change-in-control severance provisions:
+POTENTIAL We believe the following three points are key to understanding our change-in-control severance provisions:

-- Outstanding stock option agreements and restricted stock award agreements (with the exceptions and qualifications described in this section) for all employees other than Dr. Vagelos include a governance best-practice "double trigger" provision for the acceleration of vesting of unvested stock options or restricted stock upon a without-cause termination by the Company within two years of a change in control. - We have a policy against excise tax gross-up provisions for payments contingent on a change in control of Regeneron in contracts, compensatory plans, and other arrangement with the Company's officers (including NEOs) with the exception of the CEO under his existing employment agreement or amendments to it. - Regeneron has no pension, deferred compensation, or retirement plans other than our 401(k) Savings Plan described above.
+SEVERANCE Outstanding stock option agreements and restricted stock award agreements (with the exceptions and qualifications described in this section) for all employees other than Dr. Vagelos include a governance best-practice "double trigger" provision for the acceleration of vesting of unvested stock options or restricted stock upon a without-cause termination by the Company within two years of a change in control.

+• We have a policy against excise tax gross-up provisions for payments contingent on a change in control. • We have a policy against excise tax gross-up provisions for payments contingent on a change in control of Regeneron in contracts, compensatory plans, and other arrangement with the Company's officers (including NEOs) with the exception of the CEO under his existing employment agreement or amendments to it.

+• Regeneron has no pension, deferred compensation, or retirement plans other than our 401(k) Savings Plan described above.